 So when I spent many nights in my late teens disassembling and reassembling obsolete IBM PC/XT clones to learn how they worked, I was unwittingly doing all of it right.

 I needed to change a stubborn lawn mower blade this weekend.
 The bolt on the old one was frozen hard.
 That proved to be a challenge, but not an insurmountable one.
-I learned the secret of changing a blade without hurting myself, and without a torque wrench, even when the stubborn bolt doesn’t want to turn.
+I learned the secret of changing a blade without hurting myself, and without an impact wrench, even when the stubborn bolt doesn’t want to turn.

 To remove and replace a lawn mower blade safely and easily, you need a length of 2×4 board long enough to stand on, a small plastic pan, the biggest socket wrench you can find, and a socket that matches the stuck bolt on your mower.
 If you don’t have a socket wrench or torque wrench, you can use a regular crescent wrench, but you want the biggest one you can find.
 Longer wrenches give more leverage, and you need lots of leverage to free a stuck bolt.
 Read more

 I’ve always hated my lawn mower.
 But once I started using Marvel Mystery Oil in a lawn mower, and putting synthetic 10w-30 oil in the crankcase, I’ve been much happier.
 It makes me feel like I discovered one of the secrets of the universe.